TomDemeranville/orcid-update-java/README.md

 It uses RESTlet on the server side and JQuery/Bootstrap on the client side.
 It will work within GAE or a simple servlet container.

+You can see it in action at http://ethos-orcid.appspot.com/

 ##Customization:

 The application can be easily modified to support your work metadata of choice in a few steps:

-1. Implement the IsOrcidWorkProvider and return isOrcidWork instances.
+1. Implement the IsOrcidWorkProvider interface and return isOrcidWork instances.
 It must be thread safe and have a no-arg constructor.
 See EthosMetadataScraper for an example.
 2. Rename web.xml.example to web.xml and enter your IsOrcidWorkProvider class name & ORCID credentials.
 3. Modify the wording of index.jsp to reflect your use case. (this will be configurable soon)